This review is dedicated to three of the most well-known trading platforms to date; Robinhood, Webull, and TD Ameritrade.

 This brokerage aims to be the most attractive and user-friendly app out there for commission-free trades.

 Robinhood was one of the first, but certainly not the last.
 Almost all investing platforms now allow users to begin investing with no minimums.
 This was largely unheard of before Robinhood and now it’s the norm.

 That being said, if you are interested in margin investing, there is an account minimum of $2,000.
 This type of account will allow you to borrow additional funds from Robinhood for a fee.

 Without paying the $5 per month, users need to wait upwards of 3 business days for their funds to finally settle from the bank.
 However, all users get up to $1,000 settled instantly for investing.

-With Robinhood Gold, users can access cash instantly, review level II market data, utilize margin investing, and study professional research from Morningstar on 1,700+ stocks.
+With Robinhood Gold, users can access cash instantly, review level II market data, receive a reduced rate on margin, and study professional research from Morningstar on 1,700+ stocks.

 Investors that are on the fence can choose to take advantage of a free 30-day trial of Robinhood Gold when they sign up.